-If you’re trying to arrange furniture in tight areas or to figure out what size microwave to buy, the measuring tape may quickly become your best friend.
+- Measuring Tape: Trying to arrange furniture in tight areas or figure out what size microwave to buy?

-Instead of eyeballing the straight line for your nails and screws, use the level to be sure your placement is accurate.
+- Level: Instead of eyeballing the straight line for your nails and screws, use the level to ensure accurate placement.

 Do yourself a favor and don’t buy the cheapest pack.
 Buy long-lasting light bulbs, and you may not have to replace them for years.

 If you have the time and inclination, match your light bulbs to your lighting purpose.
-For example, use the direct light of an LED bulb to light a project space, but a more diffuse bulb for ambiance in a cozy nook.
+For example, use the direct light of an LED bulb to brighten a project space but a more diffuse bulb for ambiance in a cozy nook.
 There’s a light bulb for every lighting situation.

-Without a surge protector or an extension cord, planning the placement of your electronics and furniture will be tricky.
+Planning the placement of your electronics and furniture will be tricky without a surge protector or an extension cord.
 You could end up in that awkward position of struggling underneath your desk, trying to reach an outlet centimeters too far.

 If you are plugging in your electronics, use a surge protector even when the outlet is nearby.
 Otherwise, if you need a little extra length to connect your lamp or charger, a basic extension cord to make those hard-to-reach plugs usable is fine.

 For emergencies, you should always have candles and matches on hand.
-Keep a flashlight with batteries ready, and regularly verify that those batteries are not corroded.
+Keep a flashlight with batteries ready, and regularly verify that those batteries aren’t corroded.

-An emergency portable charger for your phone, charged and ready to go, is also recommended.
+An emergency portable charger for your phone, powered up and ready to go, is also recommended.
 In case of flooding, you should store these items in a waterproof storage container.

 11. Clothing Storage